marchampson/ai-engineering-blog/content/posts/ai-fundamentals-core-concepts-every-developer-needs-to-know.md

 At its core, artificial intelligence simulates human intelligence using machines.
 But this broad definition covers a spectrum of capabilities.

 AI can be classified into three broad types.
-Most of what we interact with today falls under **Narrow AI**, which is designed to perform specific tasks like recognizing images or recommending movies.
+Most of what we interact with today falls under **Narrow AI**, which is designed to perform specific tasks like recognising images or recommending films.
 In contrast, **General AI** aims to replicate human cognitive abilities across domains—something that remains largely theoretical. **Superintelligence**, often discussed in speculative fiction and academic debate, refers to systems that far surpass human intelligence, raising questions about control, safety, and ethics.

 AI has evolved through several paradigms.
 Early approaches relied on **rule-based systems**, which used predefined logic such as "if this, then that".
 These were deterministic and explainable but struggled with flexibility.
 The next shift came with **machine learning**, where systems learn patterns from data and essentially write their own rules.
 Then came **deep learning**, a powerful subset of ML that uses multi-layered neural networks to automatically learn high-level features from raw input.